akando42/next-map/README.md

 ## TODO
 [ ] Hidden Research Section
 [ ] Post Unique Path and Timestamp for SEO
-[ ] Airplane Ticket Pricing to Each Location on Stories [ ] Fact Section
+[ ] Airplane Ticket Pricing From Each Locations on Stories [ ] Fact Section
 [ ] Sync Image assets between Local Folder and Google Storage.
 [X] Voice Over from Text